Purii/react-native-adbannerview/README.md

 <ADBannerView />
 ```
 The bannerview only appears, when an ad has been loaded successfully.
-Also check the example below, with an additional view-wrapper.
+Check the example below, where an additional View-Component is used to display the ADBannerView properly.

 ## Props
 | Event  | Description |